pjgreer/ukb-rap-tools/rare_var_wes/README.md

-# WES Rarevariant tests in UKBiobank
+# WES Rare variant tests in UKBiobank

 As with the GWAS scripts, I assume that you have a valid phenotype and covariate file.